 47-Tuc is well placed

-At a declination of -72°04', it is easiest to see from the southern hemisphere but cannot be seen from latitudes much north of 2°S.
+At a declination of -72°04', it is easiest to see from the southern hemisphere and cannot be seen from latitudes much north of 2°S.

 At magnitude 4.0, 47-Tuc is tricky to make out with the naked eye except from a dark site, but is visible through a pair of binoculars or small telescope.